pandening/Java-debug-tool/README.md

 ```

 the 'mt' command (aka method trace) is the main command of java-debug-tool, this command
-can offer many runtime info of target info:
+can offer many runtime info of target method:

 * Action time
 * caller thread